-These instructions are intended for use both pre-flight and in-flight.
+These instructions are intended for use both before and during flight.
+Only those facilities mentioned in Table 17 should be acceptable to be used to determine the effect of temporarily failed of downgraded equipment.
 It is, however, not expected that the commander would consult such instructions after passing 1 000 ft above the aerodrome.
 If failures of ground aids are announced at such a late stage, the approach could be continued at the commander's discretion.
-If failures are announced before such a late stage in the approach, their on the approach should be considered as described in Table 9, and the approach may have to be abandoned.
+If failures are announced before such a late stage in the approach, their effect on the approach should be considered as described in Table 17, and the approach may have to be abandoned.

-- (b) Conditions applicable to Table 9: - (1) multiple failures of runway/FATO lights other than indicated in Table 9 should not be acceptable; - (2) deficiencies of approach and runway/FATO lights are treated separately; and - (3) failures other than ILS, MLS affect RVR only and not DH.
+- (b) Conditions applicable to Table 17: - (1) multiple failures of runway/FATO lights other than those indicated in Table 17 should not be acceptable; - (2) failures of approach and runway/FATO lights are acceptable at the same time, and the most demanding consequence should be applied; and - (3) failures other than ILS, GLS, MLS affect the RVR only and not DH.

-Table 9Failed or downgraded equipment - effect on landing minima Operations without a low visibility operations (LVO) approval
+Failed or downgraded equipment - effect on landing minima Operations without LVO approval

 Failed or downgraded Effect on landing minima

-equipment CATI APV, NPA
+equipment Туре В Туре А

-ILS/MLS stand-by transmitter No effect
+Navaid stand-by transmitter Ν lo effect

-Outer Marker Not allowed except if replaced by height check at 1 000 ft APV - not applicable
+Outer marker FOR CAT I: Not APV - not applicable

+allowed except if NPA with final approach

-NPA with FAF: no effect
+the required height fix (FAF): no effect

-unless used as FAF
+versus glide path can be checked unless used as FAF

-If the FAF cannot be identified (e.g. no method available for timing of descent), non-precision operations cannot be conducted
+using other If the FAF cannot be identified (e.g. no method

+means, e.g. DME available for timing of

+fix descent), NPA

+operations cannot be

+conducted FOR CAT I: Not allowed

+except if the required

+height versus glide path

+can be checked using

+other means, e.g. DME

-Middle marker No effect No effect unless used as
+Middle marker (ILS only) No effect fix No effect unless used as

-MAPt
+Widdle Marker (IEO Only) NO ENECL MAPt

+DME No effect

+if replaced by RNAV (GNSS) information or the outer marker

-RVR Assessment Systems No effect
+RVR assessment systems lo effect

 Approach lights Minima as for NALS

 Approach lights except the last 210 m Minima as for BALS

-Approach lights except the last Minima as for IALS
+Approach lights except the last 420 m Minima as for IALS

-420 m

-Standby power for approach lights No effect
+Standby power for approach lights Ν lo effect

-Edge lights, threshold Day: no effect;
+Edge lights, threshold lights - r: no effect;

-lights and runway end lights Night: not allowed
+and runway end lights Ŭ not allowed

-Centreline lights No effect if F/D, No effect
+Centre line lights Aeroplanes: No No effect but the

+effect if flight director (F/D), minimum RVR should be 750m.

+HUDLS or 75011.

+autoland;

+otherwise RVR

+750 m

+Helicopters: No

+effect on CAT I

-Failed or downgraded Effect on landing minima equipment CATI APV, NPA HUDLS or auto- land otherwise RVR 750 m Centreline lights spacing increased to 30 m No effect Touchdown zone lights No effect if F/D, HUDLS or auto- land; otherwise RVR 750 m No effect Taxiway lighting system No effect
+Failed or downgraded Effect on landing minima equipment Туре В Туре А and HELI SA CAT I approach operations Centre line lights spacing increased to 30 m Ν lo effect TDZ lights Aeroplanes: No effect if F/D, HUDLS or autoland; otherwise RVR 750 m Helicopters: No effect No effect Taxiway lighting system Ν lo effect